gitdhruba/DBMS-lab/README.md

 ## Procedure to Calculate Factorial

-This procedure calculates the factorial of a given number.
+This section demonstrates a PL/SQL procedure to calculate the factorial of a given number.

 ```sql
 delimiter //